ONSdigital/application-profile/code-lists.md

 ### Periods of time

-There are a varieety of different ways that time can be represented in your data.
+There are a variety of different ways that time can be represented in your data.
 Below are some examples:

 | period_type | period_code | period_label     |
 | ----------- | ----------- | ---------------- |